 But of course many more people are injured than are killed in traffic accidents.
 Many of those wrecks are life-changing events, causing long-term disability, pain, and suffering that can impact the entire family of the actual victim of the wreck.
 Hundreds of millions of health care dollars are expended to treat car wreck victims, impacting Medicare, Medicaid, and private health insurance companies and those who fund the health care system (taxpayers and ratepayers).
 The uninsured victims increase uncompensated care costs for hospitals and doctors, and those costs are passed on to ratepayers and taxpayers.
 The productivity loss to society is equally enormous, because all too many people are left unable to work, or to work only for lesser income, which strains the federal disability insurance system.

 Another huge benefit of self-driving cars would be the ability to provide transportation for those currently at the mercy of other drivers.
 Elderly people, persons with disabilities or those with diminished driving ability, for instance, could have freedom of movement in driverless cars.
 People under the influence of alcohol or drugs, or people suffering from fatigue, would also greatly benefit from the ability to be transported by car without having to actually drive.
-(For each of these scenarios, however, self-driving cars will need to be at Level 4 automation to offer these life-changing benefits.)
+For each of these scenarios, however, self-driving cars will need to be at Level 4 automation to offer these life-changing benefits.
+Even before full automation is reached, though, some people in these categories might benefit from partial automation.
+In 2016, a former race car driver who is now a quadriplegic was granted America's first license to drive an autonomous car on public roads.
+Nevada is allowing this man to drive a car that he controls with movements of his head, his breath, and voice commands.
+Though he is telling the car what to do, the car makes all mechanical maneuvers itself, and thus qualifies as semi-autonomous.

 Bicyclists and pedestrians would also benefit from driverless technology.
 As anyone who has ever ridden a bicycle on a street can tell you, many drivers ignore laws requiring them to share the road with cyclists.
 Further, distracted driving and texting and driving has put bicyclists and pedestrians at great risk—when a driver looks down at his phone, he can easily veer towards the shoulder of the road or fail to see a pedestrian with the right-of-way.
 Self-driving cars would be operated with multiple cameras and would thus be more aware of their surroundings, increasing safety for cyclists and pedestrians.